-Access to Clinical Knowledge - A physician in an ACO can call in specialty expertise on a troublesome issue, virtually or actually.
+B. Access to Clinical Knowledge.
+A physician in an ACO can call in specialty expertise on a troublesome issue, virtually or actually.
 The previously overwhelmed physician, working in his or her silo, did not have the same access to real-time clinical judgment.
 One example is the change in risk exposure for emergency physicians.
 They often had no ongoing physician/patient relationship for the patient entering the Emergency Department, limited or no medical information, and usually no follow-up appointment arranged before discharge.
 It is understandable that the urge to practice defensive medicine is great in that setting.
 Contrast that with the care of an ACO patient.
 The emergency medicine physician will likely have the relevant medical history and an opportunity for consult, and every ACO patient walking out should have a follow-up appointment to see the ACO's primary care physician in his or her hand.
 That patient will be seen in a few days, greatly reducing the chance of a mishap.
 Some ACOs are posting cardiologists and other specialists in EDs, to provide real-time support.
-In this scenario, quality goes up, costs go down, and the chances of a mal-occurrence are reduced.
+Quality goes up, costs go down, and the chances of a maloccurrence are reduced.

-Strategies to Manage Professional Liability Risks
+Strategies to Manage Professional Liability Risks.
 There are several opportunities to reduce professional liability risks for ACO participating physicians.

-Best Practices as Shield - Obviously, to obtain the defense shield noted above, it is important for ACO physicians to establish, understand, and follow clinically-valid evidence-based best practices that meet or exceed the relevant standard of care.
+A. Best Practices as Shield.
+Obviously, to obtain the defense shield noted above, it is important for ACO physicians to establish, understand, and follow clinically-valid evidence-based best practices that meet or exceed the relevant standard of care.
 Mr. Jenkins cautioned that a physician choosing not to follow guidelines should carefully document the clinical rationale for that decision.

+Some ACOs are posting cardiologists and other specialists in EDs, to provide real-time support.
+Quality goes up, costs go down, and the chances of a maloccurrence are reduced.
-Prudent System Design - Prudent policies, data protection plans, systems, and training will go a long way to mitigate risks.
-The goal of this article is to target those risks to allow system design to avoid them.

-System-wide Risk Management - The ACO should consider employing real-time adverse event management utilizing the ACO's data collection capabilities.
+- B. Prudent System Design.
+Prudent policies, data protection plans, systems, and training will go a long way to mitigate risks.
+The goal of this article is to target those risks to allow system design to avoid them. - C. System-wide Risk Management.
+The ACO should consider employing real-time adverse event management utilizing the ACO's data collection capabilities.
 Some ACOs may have the critical mass to compliment the risk management system by forming a captive insurance company and/or becoming a Patient Safety Organization ("PSO").
-Pursuant to the Patient Safety and Quality Improvement Act of 2005, PSOs may receive medical information on a privileged and confidential basis, for aggregation and analysis of a patient safety event.
-See Patient Safety and Quality Improvement Act of 2005, Pub.
-L. 109-41, 42 U.S.C.
-2996-21-b-26; see also 42 C.F.R.
-Part 3.

-Informed Consent Process - The notions of patient engagement and patient centeredness imply an ongoing two-way relationship.
+Pursuant to the Patient Safety and Quality Improvement Act of 2005, PSOs may receive medical information on a privileged and confidential basis, for the aggregation and analysis of a patient safety event.7 - D. Informed Consent Process.
+The notions of patient engagement and patient centeredness imply an ongoing two-way relationship.
 The same can be said for the process whereby the patient becomes informed.
 It is not a single-shot discussion, but a process whereby the patient gains understanding over time.
-The process should be thoroughly documented and an informed consent document should be signed by both parties.

-Insurance - Insurance products are being created to address the uniquely different professional liability risks for ACOs and their providers.
+The process should be thoroughly documented and an informed consent document should be signed by both parties. - E. Insurance.
+Insurance products are being created to address the uniquely different professional liability risks for ACOs and their providers.
 These probably should be combined in an insurance product that covers the full range of exposure of ACOs and their participants.
-The package may include: health care professional liability, directors and officers liability, business errors and omissions (E&O), including managed care, cyber liability, privacy, and social media.
+The package may include: health care professional liability, directors and officers liability, business errors and omissions ("E&O"), including managed care, cyber liability, privacy, and social media.